JustinTArthur/vsfieldkit/docs/usage.rst

     are marked as progressive by the function.
 It might be better to call this function a "display interlacer" rather than a deinterlacer.

-    This was inspired by Juha Jeronen's wonderful Phosphor deinterlacer for VideoLAN's VLC.
-This code was not derived from it, but I've tried to at least keep the subsampling nomenclature the same.
+    This was inspired by `Juha Jeronen <https://github.com/Technologicat>`_'s wonderful Phosphor deinterlacer for VideoLAN's
+    `VLC media player <https://www.videolan.org/vlc/>`_.
+This code was not derived from it, but it tries to at least keep the subsampling nomenclature the same.

+    More background and some examples can be found in the :doc:`scan_interlaced_deep_dive`.

     :param VideoNode clip: Video with interlaced frames to scan to the resulting clip.